I had a bit of a hair colour disaster last month. And I’ll get straight to the point—it looked like this:

 And people?
 IT WORKED.
 I repeated the process four or five times over the course of a weekend (I was too devastated to be out in public anyway), and I saw significant fading.
 Here’s what my hair looked like by the Sunday night:

 I would 100 percent recommend this method—it should work on any deposit colour (although obviously can’t help you if your problem is overdoing it on bleach).

 The only caveat is that sulfate-based products, if you leave them on your scalp for a long time, can be insanely irritating.
-Because I basically spent 48 hours with this stuff on my head, I was left with a dry, sore, flaking scalp… but it took about a week to get back to normal.
-And sometimes, you’ve gotta suffer in the name of beauty.
+Because I basically spent 48 hours with this stuff on my head, I was left with a dry, sore, flaking scalp… it took about a week to get back to normal.
+But sometimes, you’ve gotta suffer in the name of beauty.

-At this point I probably could’ve learned to live with my colour, but I still made an appointment with my REGULAR colourist, the uber-talented Tony Chaar, to see what more he could do.
+At this point I probably could’ve learned to live with my colour, but I still made an appointment with my REGULAR colourist, the über-talented Tony Chaar, to see what more he could do.
 (He’s the one who gave me my Life Colour.
 Did I mention I now think he’s even more of a superstar than before?!)

 And that’s when I found out about…

 A lot of salons charge a lot of money for colour correction services.
 They’ll tell you that you need to give them upwards of $500, and that you’ll need to be in the salon for eight hours or something in order for them to do this complicated multi-step process where they lift your colour and then add more back in, etc.

 Don’t believe them.
 You could walk away with some serious hair damage.

 What you want to ask for is a mild—extremely mild—lightening bath.
 And if they don’t know what you’re talking about, find someone who does.